van-essa/Project1_Metaverse/README.md

 The Newsletter form requires the Full Name of the Visiting User and the email address.
 If the visiting users do not share this information, then the visiting user can not subscribe.
 Testing filling the form in both Desktop and Mobile this is what happens:
+   -When the visiting user does not fill in their name Desktop
+   !(Name)[images/ReadMeImages/MobileName.PNG]

+   Mobile
+   !(NameMobile)[images/ReadMeImages/Notfillingname_Desktop.png]

+   -When the visiting user does not fill in their surname Desktop !(SurName)[images/ReadMeImages/notfillingSurname_Desktop.png]

+   Mobile
+   !(SurNameMobile)[images/ReadMeImages/MobileSurname.PNG]

-   -When the visiting user does not fill in their name -When the visiting user does not fill in their surname -When the visiting user does not fill in their email address -When the visiting user fills in all required information
+   -When the visiting user does not fill in their email address Desktop !(Email)[images/ReadMeImages/fillinEmail_Desktop.png]

+   Mobile
+   !(emailMobile)[images/ReadMeImages/MobileEmail.PNG]

+   -When the visiting user fills in all required information Desktop !(thankyoudesktop)[images/ReadMeImages/thankyou_Desktop.png]

+   Mobile
+   !(thankyouMobile)[images/ReadMeImages/MobileThankYou.PNG]

 ## 8.Unfixed Bugs
 The Unfixed bugs are Error 1 and Error 2 mentioned in teh code validation.

 ## 9.Supported screens and browsers
-The Chrome simulator was used from my mobile and desktop devices.
+- The Chrome simulator was used from my mobile and desktop devices.
-It was tested in Chrome simulator for both Mobile and Desktop It was tested in Microsoft Edge simulator for Desktop It was tested in Safari simulator for mobile
+- It was tested in Chrome simulator for both Mobile and Desktop
+- It was tested in Microsoft Edge simulator for Desktop
+- It was tested in Safari simulator for mobile
-The screen size on mobile was on iPhone 11 Pro, namely 5.8 inches, 84.4 cm2 (~82.1% screen-to-body ratio) The screen size on the Desktop was 2560x1440.
+- The screen size on mobile was on iPhone 11 Pro, namely 5.8 inches, 84.4 cm2 (~82.1% screen-to-body ratio)
+- The screen size on the Desktop was 2560x1440.

 ##10.Deployment
 The site was opened via Gitpud to check its process.
 The step to open that site is as follows: